ogdenpm/intel80tools/Doc/Tools.md

 ### dumpomf (tool-src)

 Dumps the detail of the content of omf85, omf51, omf96 and omf86 files.
 Interpretation of the various formats is per the intel specifications with some extensions for omf86.
 Due to lack of samples, limited testing has been done on omf96.
+There is also limited support for Keil AOMF51 file format, as the format is not documented publically, the interpretation is best guess based on sample compilations.
 This supersedes **dumpIntel** which has now been depreciated.

 ```
-usage: dumpomf -v | -V | objfile [outputfile]
+usage: dumpomf -v | -V | -r objfile [outputfile]

+-r dumps raw record content, although record type is identified if possible
 ```

 <div style="page-break-after: always; break-after: page;"></div>